boltops-tools/cody/README.md

 [![BoltOps Badge](https://img.boltops.com/boltops/badges/boltops-badge.png)](https://www.boltops.com)

+Cody is an AWS CodeBuild Management Tool.
 Cody lets you create a AWS CodeBuild projects with a beautiful DSL.

 The documentation site is at: [cody.run](https://cody.run/)